Configure Prisma Access Colo-Connect

 7. Configure the Colo router IP address (Colo CPE IP) as the local eBGP IP address and Configure the cloud router IP address (Cloud Router IP) as the eBGP peer address on your Colo router.

-If you are using a next-generation firewall as the Colo router, go to NetworkVirtual Routers, Add a virtual router, go to BGPPeer Group, and enter the Colo CPE IP as the Peer Address and the Cloud Router IP as the Local Address.
+If you're using a next-generation firewall as the Colo router, go to NetworkVirtual Routers, Add a virtual router, go to BGPPeer Group, and enter the Colo CPE IP as the Local Address and the Cloud Router IP as the Peer Address.

-8. Configure the Cloud Router BGP ASN as the eBGP peer Autonomous System Number (ASN).
+8. Configure the Cloud Router BGP ASN as the eBGP AS Number.

 Create Colo-Connect Service Connections